About Us

 Vision

-Our vision is to celebrate cetaceans in local culture, arts and events, raise awareness of the species that call the Whitsundays home, raise awareness of the threats they face, advocate for their protection, and ensure the long-term conservation of cetaceans and their habitats.
+Our vision is to celebrate our unique marine life and culture through arts and events, raise awareness of the species that call the Whitsundays home, and the threats they face, advocate for their protection, and ensure the long-term conservation of marine life and their habitats.

-We also want to put the Whitsundays on the map as one of the most unique and important locations for humpback whales on the East Coast of Australia.
+We also want to keep the Whitsundays on the map as one of the most unique and important locations for humpback whales on the East Coast of Australia.

 Photographed by Deb Duggan